Skip to main content

 • “This game's career mode is 100% as grindy as its reputation, but the difference in bikes it gives you is great.”

-• “Overall this game is very solid, but the uneditable sections in race suits are extremely tedious to work around.”
+• “The un-editable sections of race suits are extremely tedious to work around, making customization frustrating.”

 • emotional